-* Still measuring from the back of the frame, find the distance between the top of the picture and the picture hanging hardware.
-If you have a hanging wire, pull it taught.
+~Find the distance between the top of the picture and the picture hanging hardware.
+Take this measurement from the backside of the frame.
+Also, if you have a hanging wire, pull it taught.
 You want the measurement based on how the wire will be when it is hung on the wall.

-* Subtract that number from the number you got when you divided the frame height by 2. ex. frame height is 24″ and 24″ divided by 2 is 12.
+~Subtract that number from the number you got when you divided the frame height by 2.
 In this example, the distance from the top of the frame to the hardware is 6.5 inches.
-12 – 6.5 = 5.5.
-Add 60 to 5.5.
-You would put your nail at 65.5 in this example.
+12″ – 6.5″ = 5.5″.

-I found this formula online a few years ago, but I don’t remember the source.
-I’ve had a lot of success with this formula.
-I don’t use this rule when hanging something above a table or chair.
-In that case, I wing it.
+I found this formula online a few years ago (I don’t remember the source), and have had a lot of success with it.